beaverbuilder/documentation/docs/general/pre-sales/which-beaver-builder-packages-include-beaver-themer.md

 sidebar_label: Which Beaver Builder Packages include Beaver Themer?
 ---

-Only the Ultimate licence includes Beaver Themer.
-The Standard, Pro, Agency licenses do not include Beaver Themer which must be purchased separately.
+Only the Ultimate package includes Beaver Themer.
+Beaver Themer is a separate add-on and must be purchased separately to use with the Standard, Pro, or Agency packages.